William M. Brown (businessman)

-William M. "Bill" Brown is the former chairman of L3Harris Technologies, a large defense contracting company.
+William M. "Bill" Brown is an American business executive.
+He became the CEO of 3M on May 1, 2024 and chairman of its board of directors on March 1, 2025.
+Mr. Brown is also the former chairman of L3Harris Technologies, a large defense contracting company.
 Previously, he was the president, CEO and chairman of Harris Corporation, the company that merged with L3 Technologies to create L3Harris Technologies in 2019.

+Mr. Brown's tenure at L3Harris was controversial within the company, and he developed a deeply unfavorable reputation as someone who achieved stock price gains at the expense of his employees.